prometheus/client_java/docs/content/getting-started/performance.md

 requestCount.labelValue("/", "200").inc();
 ```

-However, the line above does not only increment the counter, it also lookus up the label values to find the right data point.
+However, the line above does not only increment the counter, it also looks up the label values to find the right data point.

 In high performance applications you can optimize this by looking up the data point only once: